atalent-labs/404-links/README.md

 <img src="https://user-images.githubusercontent.com/4768226/213418408-53263fc6-c416-4722-908f-3fb4f70744e8.png" width="100%" />

-> A light link checker, no more broken link in your quality project documentation. (support only markdown)
+> The only Github Action that will open pull request review when a broken link has been found in one of your markdown documentation.

 ## Table of Contents